What image of failure do you connect to?

 - Shifted my view on failure to seeing it as a road bump that I was gently going to go over.

 This experience in my adult life was a great lesson on redefining failure as a setback.
 As a coach, I am often with leaders who fail and make errors of many kinds.
 Some take it as a setback and move ahead while others freeze, just like I did.
 My experience supports me in empathising with them, and also in challenging their views on failure.
 Through coaching we shift the observer that we are.
-We take on a new lens, a new narrative, and explore new options to look at an experience like failure.
+We take on a new lens, a new narrative, and explore new options to look at an experience like failure and learn to embrace failure.

 Here are 10 learnings from me and my clients regarding failure: